JensenNick/huawei_solar_pees/README.md

 #### Tariffs
 If you have several tariffs and/or it/they change from time to time, you might find it beneficial to have a calculation of the settings you use.
 I have a sensor which was created for my *"Huawei Solar EFLR package"* but you might find it useful in this case also.
 Please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki/3.-Electricity-Tariffs-and-Price#tariff-on-export-and-sale) where you will find an input ready to copy/paste.

+#### Other Input Cards
+The input file huawei_solar_input.yaml and the code for the input card huawei_solar_input_card.md does includes other user specific settings used by other packages I provide or intend to release.
+Settings for those inputs will be described in the README for those "packages".

 ## 5. Thanks to
 **A huge thanks to;**